pulakk/blog/remote-camera/index.md

 * Wireguard Client: OpenWRT opkg installation; configured through LuCI
 * Wireguard VPN Server on Digital Ocean droplet
 * Custom domain name pointing to Digital Ocean droplet (Optional)

+## Steps
+### Flashing router with OpenWRT firmware
+Follow [OpenWRT tutorial for flashing firmware for MR3020 V3](https://openwrt.org/toh/tp-link/tl-mr3020_v3).
+Leave the `Install OpenWRT (Generic Explanation)` link and go straight to the `Configure a TFTP server as follows:` portion which is the installation process for your MR3020 v3 router.
+There are numerous tutorials on youtube as well which show you how to install OpenWRT firmware to MR3020 router via TFTP.
+The process is described briefly below -

+* Make sure you have a PC with an Ethernet port to connect to the router as wireless interface will be disabled after flashing process and you will not be able to connect to the router wirelessly
+* The `Firmware OpenWrt Install` column in the `Installation` table contains the download link for the recovery bin file.
+Download that and keep it saved for now.
+* Download and install `Tftpd32-4.60-setup.exe` from [Pulpstone](https://pulpstone.pw/tools/) if you have a windows PC, else you'll find other links for your OS as well.
+[TFTP] (https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) is the protocol through which the OpenWRT firmware will be transferred to your router for the flashing process.
+* Copy the recovery bin file to the tftpd32 folder and rename it to tp_recovery.bin
+* Set your ethernet IP to a 192.168.0.225, be careful not to use 192.168.0.255 instead
+* Shutdown your router
+* Start the router while holding down the reset button present on it.
+Your router will leds will blink, indicating that it's in reset mode.
+* Start the tftpd32 process immediately.
+* In the tftpd UI, within 4-5 seconds you'll see the tp_recovery.bin file being transferred.
+If its not being transferred, recheck the tftpd server and your ethernet IP address are setup correctly.
+* If the transfer is successful, after some time your router will stop blinking and will be ready for configuration.
+* Change your ethernet IP setup back to DHCP and open 192.168.1.1 on your browser.
+Login via user `root` and password `openwrt`.

+You've successfully flashed your router with the OpenWRT Firmware.